Today, the 27 million slaves in the world are on my mind.

 Or simple selfishness (James 4:3), seeking the gifts more than the Giver, beckoning His favor for the wrong reasons.

-Or even something as seemingly innocuous as family discord (I Peter 3:7), not living in harmony together, refusing God-given roles within marriage, and rejecting biblical principles of home and family.
+Or even something as seemingly harmless as family discord (I Peter 3:7), not living in harmony together, refusing God-given roles within marriage, and rejecting biblical principles of home and family.

 Over the past couple of weeks, God has been giving me just the tiniest glimmer of a glimpse into His holiness.